-We use the online architecture to apply the SIG-SDP framework (with legend ``Proposed'') in dynamic networks with mobile users and compare the performance with the MINTP heuristic scheme (with legend ``Heuristic'') that has a very low computing time ($\sim40$ milliseconds).
+Finally, we evaluate the impact of the computing time of the SIG-SDP framework on the performance in dynamic networks.
+We use the online architecture to apply the SIG-SDP framework (with legend ``Proposed'') in dynamic networks with mobile users and compare the performance with the MINTP heuristic scheme (with legend ``Heuristic'') that has a very low computing time ($\sim40$ milliseconds) and the framework using the ADMM solver (with legend ``ADMM'') with a longer computing time.
 We also simulate an ideal case where the framework costs no computing time (with legend ``Ideal'').
 The network size is set as $l=200$m, and users are moving in a random direction, where the speed varies from $0.2$ to $1$ meters per second, e.g., at approximately the walking speeds of humans or robots.
 Note that when a user reaches the boundary of the simulated network, it will move in another random direction towards the inside of the network.
-Results in Fig. \ref{fig:plot_data_bler_online} show that the proposed scheme achieves lower packet error rates than the heuristic scheme when users move slowly.
+Results in Fig. \ref{fig:plot_data_bler_online_methods} show that the proposed scheme achieves lower packet error rates than the heuristic scheme when users move slowly.
 However, its performance advantage diminishes as user speed increases.
 This is because the proposed scheme requires more time to determine the slot assignments than the heuristic scheme.
 Consequently, in high mobility networks, user interference states have changed substantially by the time the proposed scheme returns the assignments.